 One week, full-day lessons from 9:30 a.m. to 4:00 p.m. are offered to sailors ages 8-18 throughout the summer.
-Sailors receive both on-the-water and off-the-water instruction primarily in Optimist Prams, RS Teras and Lasers, and may also be instructed on Flying Scots as conditions allow.
+Sailors receive both on-the-water and off-the-water instruction primarily in Optimist Prams, RS Teras and Lasers, and may also be instructed in Club 420's and Flying Scots as conditions allow.
 Sailors are taught as a group, or two groups, but each sailor also receives some individualized coaching to help him or her progress through a sequence of levels (certificates accompanied by pins) at his or her own pace.
 Each junior week will be held at DCSS's facility located at Deep Creek Yacht Club at Turkey Neck.
 All sailors must wear life jackets at all times on or near the water.
-Check out the summer 2020 schedule.
+Check out the summer 2021 schedule.

 Junior Week Curriculum The week begins with a mandatory swim test followed by an in-the-water capsize drill.
 Sailors then receive basic sailing and safety instruction, on-the-land and boat rigging instruction.
 Regardless of experience, and weather permitting, each sailor will sail on the first day.
 Each of the following days includes a chalk talk and on-the-water instruction.
 Usually the week includes a long-distance sail to Deep Creek Yacht Club at Deerhaven and back, and each week concludes with an awards ceremony.